ropensci/emld/cran-comments.md

 Dear CRAN,

-This release updates the package to the newly released EML 2.2.0 schema, as documented in NEWS.
+This release provides the requested documentation fix in use of `...`, and addresses several unrelated bugs, as documented in NEWS.

 Cheers,